 The words “flash” and “brief” are important here: flashbacks are over and done with quickly.

-So while “backstory” encompasses all the background information that doesn’t fit into a story’s or article’s primary timeline, what I want to concentrate on here are four improper or ineffective techniques of presenting that backstory:
+So while “backstory” encompasses all the background information that doesn’t fit into a story’s or article’s primary timeline, here are four improper or ineffective techniques for presenting it.

 - Starting with backstory;